New handling skills and new aircraft.

-To complete the Tailwheel Undercarriage Endorsement (TWU) course, you need to hold a valid pilot licence such as an RPL, PPL or CPL.
+To complete the Tailwheel Undercarriage Endorsement (TWU) course, you need to hold a valid RPL, PPL or CPL.
 Your orientation will include an introduction to the airport, airspace, aircraft fleet, LTF processes and policies, and our facilities.

 The ground-based theory component includes detailed lessons on tailwheel behaviour, gyroscopic and torque reaction, and crosswind handling

 Practical flight includes lessons on aircraft familiarisation and taxi procedures; normal, flapless, short-field and crosswind take-off and landings; three-point landings and two-point "Wheeler" landings; and bounce recovery and ground loop avoidance

 Assessment flight with an instructor where you will demonstrate your performance of all knowledge and skills learnt during ground theory and practical flight training.

 Every student pilot should enjoy flying.
 Learn To Fly is constantly creating resources to help students do just that.
 Not only modern aircraft, but also facilities, experienced instructors and curriculums to create magical learning experiences and make every moment of air time worth it.

 Our GraduateRoshan Thomas

 “Learning to fly a tailwheel aircraft was almost like learning how to fly all over again, and greatly improved my stick and rudder control.
 It was definitely a different experience and I would tell anyone who wants to learn something different from everyday flying to take the Tailwheel Endorsement course offered by Learn To Fly.” – Roshan Thomas from India